00X30/WindWireless/about.md

 title: About
 ---

-# About Wind and Wireless
+# About

-Here's some background about the mission, the team, and what this site is all about.
+Learn more about the mission and the team behind Wind and Wireless.